sweaterguys/RapGod/readme.md

 When the user hits "generate" A get method is sent to flask which then triggers generate.py to return a verse of rap.
 This means that every single rap will be unique and original, no user will ever hear the same rap.

-Usage:
+## Usage
-- install python2
+- install python2.7

 - install pip

-- pip install -r requirements.txt
+run: `pip install -r requirements.txt`

 	For local hosting:
 	- change ports on the following files: